HanCreation/narrative-nest/README.md

   - `App.tsx`: Main App component.
   - `index.css`: Additional global styles.
   - `main.tsx`: Entry point of the application.
+  - `user-context.tsx`: Provides a React Context for managing and accessing user authentication state within a React application.
+This context utilizes Firebase Authentication to track the user's login status and makes the user information available throughout the component tree.
+  - `firebase-config.tsx`: Initializing and configuring Firebase services within the application.
+This includes setting up Firebase Authentication and Firestore for database operations.

 ## Documentation
 - `first_commit` : code scratch made by Dean Hans